-1 2 w determination, the applicant may hire a qualified consultant to le such assurances.
-3 (9) Waive Waivers from Critical Area Detailed Study Requirements: 4 5 (a) horeline Administrator may waive the requirement for a all Area Detailed Study if there is substantial evidence that: 6 (i) There will be no alteration of the critical areas or required buffer; 7 8 9 (ii) The development proposal will not impact the critical area in a manner contrary to the purpose, intent and requirements of this section; and 10 (iii) The performance standards required by this section will be met.
-11 12 13 (b) the mo king the determination, the Shoreline Administrator may use any of ost current scientific information and the Critical Area reference and/or inventories identified in PMC 29.01.500 (6).
-14 15 (c) e of the findings substantiating the waiver will be attached to the and filed with the application records.
-16 (10) Critica Critical Area Detailed Studies: 17 18 19 20 21 22 23 (a) determ shall be the De this fire consulta ninary Reconnaissance.
-If a Critical Area Detailed Study is nined to be necessary, then a data review and field reconnaissance be performed by a qualified consultant for that type of critical area.
-It stailed Study reveals no critical area is present, then a statement of ading along with supporting evidence shall be prepared by the ltant and submitted to the City.
-An approved finding of the lack of a l area shall satisfy all of the requirements for a Detailed Study.
-24 25 26 27 28 (b) reveal be pre Critica num Requirements.
-If the data review and field reconnaissance is that a critical area is present, then a complete Detailed Study shall pared by the applicant and submitted to the City.
-At a minimum, and Area Detailed Study shall comply with the specific criteria in 29.01.520 through PMC 29.01.560, and clearly document: 29 (i) The boundary and extent of the critical area; 30 31 (ii) The existing function, value, and/or hazard associated with the critical area; 32 33 (iii) The probable impact upon the function, value, and/or hazard associated with the critical area from the project as proposed; and 34 (iv) A mitigation plan including the items in PMC 29.01.510 (13).
+Review determination, the applicant may hire a qualified consultant to provide such assurances.

+- (9) Waivers from Critical Area Detailed Study Requirements: - (a) The Shoreline Administrator may waive the requirement for a Critical Area Detailed Study if there is substantial evidence that: - (i) There will be no alteration of the critical areas or required buffer; - The development proposal will not impact the critical area in a manner contrary to the purpose, intent and requirements of this section; and - (iii) The performance standards required by this section will be met. - (b) In making the determination, the Shoreline Administrator may use any of the most current scientific information and the Critical Area reference maps and/or inventories identified in PMC 29.01.500 (6). - (c) Notice of the findings substantiating the waiver will be attached to the permit and filed with the application records. - (10) Critical Area Detailed Studies: - (a) Preliminary Reconnaissance.
+If a Critical Area Detailed Study is determined to be necessary, then a data review and field reconnaissance shall be performed by a qualified consultant for that type of critical area.
+If the Detailed Study reveals no critical area is present, then a statement of this finding along with supporting evidence shall be prepared by the consultant and submitted to the City.
+An approved finding of the lack of a critical area shall satisfy all of the requirements for a Detailed Study. - (b) Minimum Requirements.
+If the data review and field reconnaissance reveals that a critical area is present, then a complete Detailed Study shall be prepared by the applicant and submitted to the City.
+At a minimum, a Critical Area Detailed Study shall comply with the specific criteria in PMC 29.01.520 through PMC 29.01.560, and clearly document: - (i) The boundary and extent of the critical area; - (ii) The existing function, value, and/or hazard associated with the critical area; - (iii) The probable impact upon the function, value, and/or hazard associated with the critical area from the project as proposed; and - (iv) A mitigation plan including the items in PMC 29.01.510 (13).